The-OpenROAD-Project/OpenROAD/README.md

            [-random]
 ```
 - ``-hor_layers`` (mandatory).
 Set the layers to create the metal shapes
 of I/O pins assigned to horizontal tracks.
-Can be a single layer or a list of layer indexes
+Can be a single layer or a list of layer indices
 - ``-ver_layers`` (mandatory).
 Set the layers to create the metal shapes
 of I/O pins assigned to vertical tracks.
-Can be a single layer or a list of layer indexes
+Can be a single layer or a list of layer indices
 - ``-random_seed``.
 Set the seed for random operations.
 - ``-exclude``.
 Set an interval in one of the four edges of the die boundary
 where I/O pins cannot be assigned.
 Can be used multiple times.